profico/react-boilerplate/README.md

 └──── reducers
 └──── types
 └──── store.ts
-└── services (place to store services which communicate to the backend) └── styles (place to store basic styles settings such as variables, mixins etc.)
+└── services (place to store services which communicate with the backend) └── styles (place to store basic styles settings such as variables, mixins etc.)
-└── utils (place to store Context, HOCs, hooks that are shared across the app) └── views (place to store views; each view should match 1 route)
+└── utils (place to store HOCs, hooks that are shared across the app) └── views (place to store views; each view should match 1 route)
 ```